-FACULTY OF EDUCATION and SOCIAL WORK POLICIES RELATED TO STUDENTS ON PRACTICUM
+FACULTY OF EDUCATION AND SOCIAL WORK POLICIES RELATED TO STUDENTS ON PRACTICUM

-It is important that you understand these policies as they apply to all practicums for all Faculty of Education student teachers.
+It is important that you understand these policies as they apply to all practica for all Faculty of Education student teachers.

-Student teachers' Leave during Practicum
+Student Teachers' Leave During Practicum

 A major requirement of your Faculty of Education and Social Work programme is the completion of a minimum of 80 days of practicum as determined by the Teaching Council of Aotearoa New Zealand.
-If you are absent from practicum for a number of days, even when fully justified by evidence, you may be required to do an additional practicum at a later time.
+If you are absent from practicum for a number of days, even when fully justified by evidence, you may be required to do an additional practicum or make up the missed days at a later time.

 Practicum requires your presence in schools for the whole teaching day.
 Schools are advised of this requirement.
 Where you know in advance of any reason why you may be unable to meet this requirement, you need to apply for leave from the practicum.
-In the case of unanticipated leave during practicum (e.g. sick leave, tangihanga/bereavement leave) student teachers must notify the school coordinator, associate teacher, professional supervisor and Megan Clune (m.clune@auckland.ac.nz) as far in advance as possible.
+In the case of unanticipated leave during practicum (e.g. sick leave, tangihanga/bereavement leave) student teachers must notify your SC, AT, PS and the Practicum Leader as far in advance as possible.

 It is understood that student teachers may need to seek leave in the latter part of the course when they are applying for jobs.
-However, you are encouraged where possible to seek appointments outside of the school day or when it is least likely to affect their teaching commitments.
+However, you are encouraged where possible to seek appointments outside of the school day or when it is least likely to affect your practicum teaching commitments.